brenno-calado/brenno-calado/README.md

 ### Hello World! 👋

 I'm a full-stack developer certified by Trybe

 I have a bachelor's degree in Geography

+And I'm currently studying a Software Architecture MBA at FullCycle

 Some of what I love to work with: